Real Homotopy Theory of Semi-Algebraic Sets: Background

 \subsection{Review of currents}

 To define semi-algebraic chains, we will find the language of currents very convenient, so we review this notion here.
 A basic reference is \cite{Fed:GMT}.

 Denote by $\calD^k(\BR^n)$ the vector space of smooth differential $k$-forms on $\BR^n$ with compact support.
-This space can be endowed with a suitable topology that we will not make precise here (details can be found in \cite[4.1.1]{Fed:GMT}).
+This space can be endowed with the with the usual Frechet topology (see \cite[4.1.1]{Fed:GMT}) but we will not use it\zz{changed following Bob'suggestion}.
 The exterior differential $d\colon \calD^k(\BR^n)\to\calD^{k+1}(\BR^n)$ is linear and continuous.

 A \emph{$k$-current} on $\BR^n$ is a linear continuous form $T\colon \calD^k(\BR^n)\to\BR$.
 We denote by $\calD_k(\BR^n)$ the vector space of $k$-currents.
 In other words, $\calD_k(\BR^n)$ is the topological dual of $\calD^k(\BR^n)$.
 The adjoint of the exterior differential $d\colon\calD^k(\BR^n)\to\calD^{k+1}(\BR^n)$ defines a boundary operator $\partial\colon \calD_{k+1}(\BR^n)\to\calD_{k}(\BR^n)$ by $\partial T(\omega)=T(d\omega)$.